 With a new year rapidly approaching and the holiday season officially behind us, one thing is on everyone’s mind: resolutions.
 Resolving is only half the battle; the real challenge is keeping that resolution throughout the year.
 While the first resolutions that usually come to mind have to do with bettering ourselves (lose 10 pounds, have patience with others, etc.), there are other areas to be resolved in the New Year!.
 For those who are moving onto new stages in their lives, such as marriage, retirement, or the birth of a child, another ‘R’ word should be on your mind…and that’s real estate.

-So after thinking it through and deciding if now is the right time you feel you’re ready to take the leap from being a renter to a homeowner.
+So after thinking it through and deciding if now is the right time, you feel you’re ready to leap from being a renter to a homeowner.
 But a quick look at your finances shows that it just isn’t in the cards, at least not yet.
 Buying a home will be one of the most expensive decisions of your life, especially in a place like New York.
-You’ll need at least enough to cover a down payment and if you want a good interest rate you should aim for no less than 20%.
-If that looks out of reach now, then adopting a few useful habits now could make it a reality in 2019.
+You’ll need at least enough to cover down payment, and if you want a good interest rate, you should aim for no less than 20%.
+If that looks out of reach now, then adopting a few useful habits now could make it a reality in the New Year.

 Table of Contents

 - How to Prepare Your Finances for Buying a Home